 - Can produce data visualizations charts that can be used for stakeholder reports using tools like PowerBi

 Most databases can be set up with a graphical user interface (GUI) so that a non-technical person can click around and learn about it.
 This, combined with read-only access, is a great tool for Product Owners and is something that your dev team can usually set up fairly easily.

 Most importantly, it will allow you to use data visualization tools for better reporting to stakeholders.
 The more comfortable you feel in your understanding of the data model, the better if you want to be able to conduct some data analysis.

 Get to know Chrome DevTools

-Chrome DevTools are a useful feature of Google’s Chrome browser.
+If your product includes a website, Chrome DevTools are a feature of Google’s Chrome browser that might be quite useful to you.
 Although typically used by developers, a Product Owner with a basic understanding of HTML and CSS can learn how to use them to test and see how a change would look before asking the development team to actually make the change to the software.

-Right-clicking an element on the page, and selecting “inspect element” allows you to view adjust the element’s CSS properties.
+Right-clicking an element on the page, and selecting “inspect element” allows you to view and adjust the element’s CSS properties.
 With a basic knowledge of CSS, a person can fine-tune things like font size, color, borders and more.
 There are no more guessing games involved when the Product Owner knows how to communicate the specific CSS attributes they would like a developer to use.
-Here’s a useful tutorial on the subject:

-Getting a talented development team working on your project is a great first step, but without an informed and committed Product Owner, the best development team can waste precious time and money working on the wrong things.
-Empowering yourself to be an effective Product Owner by learning how to prioritize your backlog and clearly communicate how the software should work will alleviate risks and increase the chances that your project will succeed.
+An informed, detail-oriented, and thoughtful Product Owner can have significant impact on a company and its software tools and products.
+Without one, the best development team can waste precious time and money working on features that don’t address their customer’s needs.
+Empowering yourself to be an effective Product Owner by dedicating sufficient time, learning how to prioritize your backlog, and clearly communicating how the software should work will alleviate risks and increase the chances that your project will succeed.